 I am currently working as an Assistant Professor at Center for Bio-medical Engineering (CBME) of Indian Institute of Technology Ropar.
 I am also looking after placements of CBME.
-We have seven bright M.Tech students to place this year.
-Please contact me if you are an interested hiring manager.

 I finished my PhD in Electrical Engineering from IIT Madras in the beginning of 2015.
 After that, I have gone through multiple postdoctoral training at prestigious universities including IIT Madras, Massachusetts General Hospital, Harvard Medical School and University of Michigan Health System.